-Central to the climate-smart push is the “triple win”, the idea that adopting CSA enables farm operators, primarily (but not necessarily) in the developing nations, to simultaneously boost productivity, leverage risk, and mitigate climate change all in one nifty, if rebooted, package of “sustainable” know-how.
+Central to the climate-smart push is the “triple win”, the idea that adopting CSA enables farm operators to simultaneously boost productivity, leverage risk, and mitigate climate change all in one nifty, if rebooted, package of “sustainable” know-how.
 The mitigation potential of CSA rests primarily upon efficient capture and storage of atmospheric CO2 in soil organic matter, a process known as carbon sequestration.
 I should point out that carbon sequestration is not the same as soil organic matter, which is different from soil organic carbon.

 The term “carbon sequestration” has waxed brightly in climate change circles.
 In its ruling context, carbon sequestration refers to the procedure for removing CO2 from the atmosphere and storing it in one of four major “pools”: oceanic, geologic, biotic, and soil.
 Organic matter is the main repository of carbon in the soil, and the final product of decayed, once-living biomass.
 Regardless of whether plant or animal, all living biomass is directly or indirectly, the product of carbon transfers from the atmosphere via photosynthesis.
 Cropping systems that favor soil organic matter accumulation include reduced or zero tillage, cropping intensification, and permanent or semi-permanent soil cover (mulching) via plant residue.
 Collectively, such techniques are known as conservation agriculture (CA) whereas conservation tillage (CT) emphasizes reduced tillage and concomitant soil cover.